bjellesma/Udacity-FSDN-Tournament/README.md

 * `cd vagrant`
 * `vagrant up`
 * `vagrant ssh`
-* Once you are ssh'd into the VM, navigate to the tournament directory with `cd ../../vagrant`
+* Once you are ssh'd into the VM, navigate to the tournament directory with `cd /vagrant`
+* You can now enter psql interactive mode to create the database. `psql`
+* In psql interactive mode: `create database tournament`
+* In psql interactive mode: `\c tournament`.
+This connects you to the database
+* In psql interactive mode: `\i tournament.sql`.
+This imports the sql file.

 <a name="Author"><h1>Author</h1></a>
   <p>This project was authored by William Jellesma. </p>